 Department of Human-Cyber-Physical Systems (HCPS)

-• humans (Human, H),
+- People (Human, H),

-(1) Cognitive Engineering:
+(1) Cognitive engineering:

-(2) Knowledge-assisting visualizations:
+(2) Knowledge-assisting visualisations:

-• Complex technical processes and artificial intelligence algorithms must be task-specific and tailored to the human’s level of knowledge.
-True human-centeredness therefore requires a minimum level of comprehensibility and transparency, which can, among other things, be achieved through knowledge-assisting representations.
+- Complex technical processes and artificial intelligence algorithms must be task-specific and adapted to the level of human knowledge.
+Genuine human-centricity therefore requires a minimum level of comprehensibility and transparency, which can be realised through knowledge-assisting representations, among other things.

-(3) Cognitive decision support und human-machine-teaming:
+(3) Cognitive decision support and human-machine teaming:

 (4) Sustainability through technology acceptance and user research:

-• cognitive task analyses, methods for determining (team) situation awareness and mental workload
+- Cognitive task analyses, methods for determining (team) situation awareness and mental workload

-• eye movement measurement and pupillometry using eye-tracking
+- Eye movement measurement and pupillometry using eye tracking

 Projects